-(a) General.
-Zinc is a medium low strength metal having a very low melting point.
+** *Zinc ***is a medium low strength metal having a very low melting point.
 It is easy to machine, but coarse grain zinc should be heated to approximately 180°F (82°C) to avoid cleavage of crystals.
-Zinc can be soldered or welded, if it is properly cleaned and the heat input closely controlled.
+It can be soldered or welded, if it is properly cleaned and the heat input closely controlled.

-(f) Zinc Appearance.
-Both zinc and zinc alloys are blue-white in color when polished, and oxidize to gray.
+Appearance.
+Both zinc and its alloys are blue-white in color when polished, and oxidize to gray.

-2. Fracture test.
-The surface of a zinc die casting is white and has a slight granular structure.
+Fracture test.
+The surface of the die casting is white and has a slight granular structure.

-4. Torch test.
-Zinc die castings can be recognized by their low melting temperatures.
+Torch test.
+Die castings can be recognized by their low melting temperatures.
 The metal boils when heated with the oxyacetylene flame.
 A die casting, after thorough cleaning, can be welded with a carburizing flame using tin or aluminum solders as filler metal.
 If necessary, the die-cast part can be used as a pattern to make a new brass casting.